What's The Arctic Death Spiral?

-As Arctic sea ice disappears, the following positive feedback effects have already started and help explain why the Arctic is warming at about twice the global average rate:
+As Arctic sea ice disappears, the following positive feedback effects have already started and help explain why the Arctic is warming at more than twice the global average rate:

 - less sunlight is reflected: the Arctic warms faster

 - methane locked in the Arctic seabed and neighbouring tundra for thousands of years is escaping; just a small fraction of the estimated deposits would cause 0.5°C of extra warming; there's a low probability of a larger release leading to a rise of 6-8°C - see An Arctic Methane Digest

 - more open ocean means bigger waves, slowing and reducing the formation of the next year's ice

 - the sea channels out of the Arctic spend less of the year blocked by ice, allowing more ice to drift away

 - removing Arctic ice weakens a key driver for ocean currents (cold, salty water sinking in the Arctic) and slows the rate at which dissolved CO₂ and atmospheric heat is pulled into the deep ocean